iarcher444/iarcher444/README.md

 * ✉️  You can contact me at [iarcher@una.edu](mailto:iarcher@una.edu)
 * 🚀  I'm currently working on [dev-edward-project](http://github.com/iarcher444/iarcher444)
 * 🧠  I'm learning Html, CSS, and Javascript
-* 🤝  I'm open to collaborating on Anything that will add to my learning experience.
+* 🤝  I'm open to collaborating on anything that will add to my learning experience.
 * ⚡  Fun fact: I have three cats named Kuro, Saki, and Squirt.
 Two of those cats, Kuro and Saki, are named after a popular character from the show 'Bleach', Ichigo Kurosaki.

 ### Skills